cloudlinux/libcare/docs/libcare.rst

 The ``kpmake`` script can be used to build patches for a project built locally via ``./configure && make && make install``.

-Usage is simple, just call ``kpmake`` with a list of source patches as arguments and ``kpmake`` will build the binary patches and store them to ``patchroot`` directory.
+The usage is simple, just call ``kpmake`` with a list of source patches as arguments and ``kpmake`` will build the binary patches and store them to ``patchroot`` directory.

-For the ``kpmake`` to work the build system must meet the following simple criteria:
+``kpmake`` requires the following simple criteria to be met on the build system:

-1. The default target SHOULD be the one that builds all the files in project.
+1. The default target SHOULD be the one that builds all the files in the project.
 This is by default the ``all`` target in most of the projects.

-2. The ``install`` target MUST install the project's deliverativites into the directory specified as ``DESTDIR`` environment variable.
+2. The ``install`` target MUST install the project deliverativites into the directory specified as ``DESTDIR`` environment variable.
-   This is default for most of the projects.
-Other projects are either patched by distributions to include that target or have it with a different environment variable.
+   This is default for most projects.
+Other projects are either patched by distributions to include that target or have it under a different environment variable.

 3. The ``clean`` target SHOULD be the one that cleans the project.

-The typical usage is the following, for the ``configure``\ ble project:
+The typical usage is the following for the ``configur``\ able project:

 .. code:: console